ZingyTomato/Harmony-Music/README.md

 ## ❔ What's this?

 Harmony is a command line tool to stream music from the command line without worrying about tracking/profiling.
 Harmony uses a [`Jiosaavn API`](https://github.com/sumitkolhe/jiosaavn-api) to both fetch results and stream music. [`Piped`](https://github.com/TeamPiped/Piped) is used to both fetch videos and stream videos.
+It has support for features that are normally only found on mainstream services like Spotify.
+(Real-time synced lyrics)

 ## 🎧 Features

-- [x] Minimal Resource Usage.
-(Around **1-2%** CPU usage while streaming music, **5-10%** CPU usage while streaming videos.)
+- [x] Minimal Resource Usage. **1-5%** CPU usage while streaming music, **5-15%** CPU usage while streaming videos
 - [x] No tracking whatsoever either while streaming music or videos.
-- [x] High quality audio streaming (**320kbps**) and video streaming (Picks the highest quality audio and video from Piped)
+- [x] Streams **320 kbps** audio and streams the **highest** quality video.
 - [x] Support for real-time synced lyrics.
-(Works with most songs)
 - [x] A proper queue system.

 ## 📜 Requirements